EECC National Hubs & Groups

 Ethiopia

-In Ethiopia, the EECC team led by Fitsum Kifle has completed an assessment of 20 hospitals across Addis Ababa, sharing results with the Ministry of Health and different national stakeholders.
+In Ethiopia, the EECC Hub led by Fitsum Kifle has completed an assessment of 20 hospitals across Addis Ababa, sharing results with the Ministry of Health and different national stakeholders.
 Funding has been approved from the Project Network for Perioperative and Critical Care (N4PCc) in collaboration with the Ministry of Health, for EECC training and a leadership workshop, expected later this year, and planning is underway for the All-African Emergency Care Conference.
 The team also recently hosted an international trainee for a short research-experience visit, further strengthening academic collaboration around EECC.
 Together, these steps are laying the foundation for wider EECC implementation across Ethiopia’s health system.

 Want to work with EECC in Ethiopia?
 Join our Network!